Ashlie-G/LuxeEthique/README.md

 - Screenshots
 insert screen shots here
 - Target audience
 The target audience for the application is anyone wanting to make more conscious decisions about their buying habits.
-Primarily people who have chosen a minimalist, plantbased or vegan lifestyle, however with the current climate, more people are looking for ethical alternatives.
+Primarily people who have chosen a minimalist, plant-based or vegan lifestyle, however with the current climate, more people are looking for ethical alternatives.

 - Tech stack (e.g. html, css, deployment platform, etc) Framework